Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 Derrick Henry

-defense should Murray ultimately sit, and he may see an increased workload even if the latter suits up.
+would be primed for substantial volume against a tough Seahawks defense should Murray ultimately sit, and he may see an increased workload even if the latter suits up.

 - A sore knee caused the